Zoloft Side Effects: Risks, Frequency & What to Expect

 Zoloft Side Effects in Men

-Men taking Zoloft (sertraline) may notice different side effects, though everyone’s experience can be a little different.
-Some men report challenges with sexual health, including difficulty getting or keeping an erection, a lower interest in sex, or trouble reaching orgasm.
-Weight gain can also occur over time for some individuals.
+Men taking Zoloft (sertraline) may experience the full range of SSRI side effects, but sexual side effects are often the most discussed.
+These can include difficulty getting or keeping an erection, delayed ejaculation, reduced interest in sex, or trouble reaching orgasm.
+Weight changes can also occur for some men over time.

-There’s also a rare but serious risk of serotonin syndrome, especially if Zoloft is taken alongside other medications or substances that raise serotonin levels.
-This condition can cause symptoms like confusion, rapid heartbeat, or high blood pressure, and should be treated quickly if it happens.
+Men also have a rare but serious risk of serotonin syndrome, especially if Zoloft is taken alongside other medications or substances that increase serotonin levels.
+If you experience confusion, high fever, severe restlessness, stiff muscles, or a rapid heartbeat, seek urgent care.

-If these side effects start to affect your well-being, it’s important to talk with a doctor or pharmacist about your options.
-And if Zoloft use becomes difficult to manage, our team at The Hope House can provide support through personalized mental health and recovery programs.
+If side effects start to affect your well-being or relationships, talk with your doctor or pharmacist about options.
+If Zoloft use becomes complicated by alcohol or other substances, our integrated mental health and recovery programs at The Hope House can provide support.

 Zoloft Side Effects in Women